naoyamorishita/main/nmorishita_nearc_presentation_240511.md

 # Basic mathematics revealed forest dynamics in MA.
 This will be presented at NEARC Conference on 21st May, 2024 by Naoya Morishita.
-This presentation summarizes the presenter's master thesis, submitted to Clark University.
+This presentation summarizes a chapter of the presenter's master thesis, submitted to Clark University.

+## TODO
+- Add citations
+- Check paragraphs

 ## 0. Summary
-1.
-2.
-3.
+1. I analyzed areas' change of fragmented forest, non- fragmented forest, and non- forest during the time interval of 2006 and 2016.
+2. I identified clusters of high change intensities in central MA and Martha's Vineyard.
+3. Future studies should focus on other land covers that affect connectivity among habitats.

 ## 1. Introduction
 - Previous studies reported that forest loss and forest fragmentation mainly occurred in east MA.